MicroMUSE: 1990

-MicroMUSE was founded as MicroMUSH by the user known as "Jin" in the summer of 1990.
+MicroMUSE was founded as MicroMUSH by the user known as "Jin" in the summer of 1990 at California State University, Fresno.
 Based upon TinyMUSH, MicroMUSH was centered around Cyberion City, a space station orbiting Earth of the 24th century.
-The initial MicroMUSH database was largely due to the efforts of Jin and the Wizards who went by the online aliases "Trout_Complex", "Coyote", "Opera_Ghost", "Snooze", "Wai", "Star" and "Mama.Bear".
+The initial MicroMUSH database was largely due to the efforts of Jin and the Wizards who went by the online aliases "Trout_Complex", "Coyote", "Opera_Ghost", "Snooze", "Lord_Soth", "Erk", "Wai", "Star" and "Mama.Bear".
 Larry "Leet" Foard and "Bard" (later known as "Michael") were, along with Jin, the primary programmers.
+Other key leaders that handled administration included Moulton and Ender, who provided guidance to Jin on strategic direction.

 The focus, at the time, primarily was communication and creativity.
 Users were encouraged to build "objects" and were given extensive leeway to create and communicate with other members.
 At times, it could be compared to a high-tech version of the wild west.

 1991

 Typical problems of growth and success, over time, led to issues with computing resources.
-In April 1991, MicroMUSH moved to MIT.
+Over 1,000 new objects were created monthly, and total users on MicroMUSH had surpassed 10,000.
+As Jin graduated from CSU Fresno in the fall of 1990, access to the server hosting MicroMUSH would be terminated.
+In April 1991, Jin flew to Massachusetts to meet with Moulton.
+Together, they visited a Professor at the Computer Science department at MIT.
+The Professor's middle-school aged daughter was one of the younger members of MicroMUSH and was learning how to program.
+The Professor generously offered the use of an idle server as a new home for MicroMUSH.
+Within days, MicroMUSH migrated to MIT.
 The name was officially changed to MicroMUSE during this same time period.
+MUSE or Multi-User Simulation Environment was chosen to better represent the charter.